thebarcelonaguy/TAGPT/README.md

-Here is the full video for our project:https://www.youtube.com/watch?v=2RV2mgHboPU
+Here is the full video for our project:https://www.youtube.com/watch?v=2RV2mgHboPU Since the code is confidential, I cannot share the code.
+You can email at bhagra@usc.edu for more details.

 # TAGPT
 Here's a clearer version of your README instructions for running the code: